Chronic Back Pain Treatment

 Disc-Related Problems

 Disc-related problems occur when the soft, cushion-like discs between the vertebrae become damaged or displaced.
-Common disc-related issues include:

-- Herniated or bulging discs: A herniated disc occurs when the disc's inner material pushes through its outer layer, potentially causing pressure on the nearby nerves.
+- Herniated or Bulging Discs: A herniated disc occurs when the disc's inner material pushes through its outer layer, potentially causing pressure on the nearby nerves.

-- Degenerative disc disease: Age-related wear and tear can cause the discs to lose hydration, leading to reduced shock absorption and increased pain.
+- Degenerative Disc Disease: Age-related wear and tear can cause the discs to lose hydration, leading to reduced shock absorption and increased pain.

 Nerve Compression or Irritation

 Nerve compression or irritation can result from various conditions affecting the spine, leading to chronic back pain.
-Some examples include:

 - Sciatica: Compression or irritation of the sciatic nerve, often due to a herniated disc, can cause pain that radiates from the lower back down the leg.